gvwilson/thirdbit/src/fiction/santas/index.md

 She twisted the head of her cane and to Finner's absolute dumbfoundment[^dumbfoundment] drew a slender silver rapier.

-"Hold this," she ordered,
-handing the bit that didn't have sharp edges to Finner, and then everything went a little bit nuts.
+And then everything went a little bit nuts.

 [^dumbfoundment]: Yes, that really is a word.